-Needless to say, the authority of security management suffers seriously from all of these internal competitors, especially when they are claiming to help.
+Needless to say, the authority of security management suffers seriously from all of these internal competitors, sometimes even when they are claiming to help.

 The only key issue is to define clearly authority.
-Obviously, a narrow and restricted perimeter for security management will be associated with a small budget and overall boring activity over basic security micromanagement that no-one else in the organization wants to do.
-A wide authority perimeter going from design to operation in a top level industry may give an engaging challenge and tremendous budget for security or computer security people recognized in the whole company.
+Obviously, a narrow and restricted perimeter for security management will be associated with a small budget and an overall boring activity of basic security micromanagement that no-one else in the organization wants to do.
+A wide authority perimeter going from design to operation in a top level industry may give an engaging challenge and a tremendous budget for security for computer security people recognized in the whole company.